HCJB: Starting HCJB in 1931

 Initially, HCJB only broadcast programs in English and Spanish.
 In 1941, however, live programs were added in Russian, Swedish and Quichua.
 By 1944, the station had aired programming in 14 languages including live programs in Czech, Dutch, French and German.
 Programs in languages such as Arabic, Italian and Hebrew were recorded elsewhere and sent to Quito on large acetate coated aluminium transcription discs.
-By 1967, live programming would be added in Portuguese and Japanese.